simonw/llm/docs/python-api.md

 LLM provides a Python API for executing prompts, in addition to the command-line interface.

-Understanding this API is also important for writing plugins.
+Understanding this API is also important for writing {ref}`plugins`.

 ## Basic prompt execution